What Is Fabry Disease?

 You may notice things like:

-- Pain and burning in your hands and feet that get worse with exercise, fever, and hot weather or when you are tired
+- Pain and burning in your hands and feet that get worse with exercise, fever, hot weather, or when you’re tired

 - Cloudy vision